 Also during the week everybody is out and about, especially during the summer months; on the beach promenade are sitting families, youth and seniors and populate the excellent seafood restaurants or the streets next to the sea.
 Children are also at this time far from being in bed and are part of the action.
 The vivacious Spaniards are very open and always ready for a conversation.
 Definitely a place to feel comfortable.

-3 – The culture and Museums: Malaga has a rich 3000 year history.
-Many buildings from the Muslim epoch as the fortress or the castle Gibralfaro still exist today and can be visited.
+The culture and Museums: Malaga has a rich 3000 year history.
+You can visit any buildings from the Muslim epoch as the fortress or the castle Gibralfaro still exist today.
 The old town has to offer not only a great density of museums and the Picasso Museum, but also several ancient sites and buildings, and the cathedral.

-But there is also a great offer of modern art and Culture, as for instance in the CAC (contemporary art centre) or the Cervantes Theatre with a variety of music, dance and theater performances; furthermore there is a large palette of flamenco performances and live concerts, and throughout the year are being celebrated various festivals.
+But there is also a great offer of modern art and Culture, as for instance in the CAC (contemporary art centre) or the Cervantes Theatre with a variety of music, dance and theater performances.
+Furthermore there is a large palette of flamenco performances and live concerts, and many festivals throughout the year.

 Famous throughout Spain and also present in Malaga are Tapas, little appetizers, consisting of fish, meat or vegetables.
 There is also a delicious red wine from Malaga, beer or Tinto de Verano, a very typical mix of red wine and lemon juice.

 This tendency increases notably during celebrations and fairs, such as Easter and the August fair, where virtually the entire population hits the streets to celebrate.
-Something definitely worth to be seen: During the August fair people sing, dance, celebrate, eat and drink virtually around the clock; there are fireworks, concerts, live music and people dance happily through the streets.
+During the Fair people sing, dance, celebrate, eat and drink virtually around the clock.
+There are fireworks, concerts, live music and people dance happily through the streets.

-There are many more reasons for visiting Malaga during the whole year, what is yours?
+There are many more good reasons for choosing Malaga as a holiday destination during the whole year, what is yours?